BIPOC women trail runners

 Race Gear Support

 Essential race gear to ensure you have everything needed for success on race day.
+From running shoes and apparel to hydration packs and safety equipment, we work with our partners to provide gear when available.

 Vibrant Community

 Access to both in-person group runs and online community spaces where you'll connect with training partners, share experiences, and receive ongoing encouragement from fellow BIPOC trail runners.
+Build lasting relationships that extend far beyond race day.

 Mentorship & Resources